DjangoGirls/tutorial/en/html/README.md

 > __Note__ Make sure you use double quotes around the commit message.

-Once we've done that, we can finally upload (push) our changes to the website on heroku:
+Once we've done that, we upload (push) our changes up to PythonAnywhere:

-    git push heroku master
+    git push

+### Pull your new code down to PythonAnywhere, and reload your web app

+* Open up the [PythonAnywhere consoles page](https://www.pythonanywhere.com/consoles/) and go to your **Bash console** (or start a new one).
+Then, run:

+    $ cd ~/my-first-blog
+    $ git pull
+    [...]

+And watch your code get downloaded.
+If you want to check that it's arrived, you can hop over to the **Files tab** and view your code on PythonAnywhere.

+* Finally, hop on over to the [Web tab](https://www.pythonanywhere.com/web_app_setup/) and hit **Reload** on your web app.

-And that should be it!
-Once Heroku is finished, you can go ahead and refresh your website in the browser.
-Changes should be visible!
+Your update should be live!
+Go ahead and refresh your website in the browser.
+Changes should be visible :)